 - Immigrant status

-Such exceptions are at the discretion of the Bachelor of Social Work Program Director and often require an interview at our main campus in Miami Shores, Florida.
+Such exceptions are at the discretion of the Bachelor of Social Work Program Director and require an interview at our main campus in Miami Shores, Florida.

 Credits are transferable to Barry in semester-hour equivalents.
 Transfer credit is awarded for grades of C or better.
 Credit is not allowed for developmental, preparatory, or vocational course work.
 Your grades and grade point average will not be transferred, nor will they appear on the Barry transcript.
 To transfer credit for courses with grades of P, CR, or S, you will need to supply a statement from the institution where the credit was earned that the work is of at least C quality.
 A maximum of 64 credits will be accepted.
 Only six of these credits may transfer with upper-level status.